homayunmmdy/TypeScript-Mosh/ReadMe.md

 level = "a";
 ```

+## type unknow
+when a value might have any type, or when it is not convenient to use a more specific type

 ## type tuple

 It provides a way to represent the ordered set of the element types for certain elements in a TypeScript array. best practice is use this only